donsolana/Red-Hot/README.md

 In this project, I created a Cloud Datawarehouse for a music streaming platform, by transforming `.json` into a Star Schema for analytical purposes.
 This project is built for scale and data is ingested directly from cloud storage and spread across multiple nodes.

-`Json` files are used by any modern applications so this projects begins by ingesting these files containing both event data and data attributed to songs on the platform.
+`Json` files are used by any modern applications so this project begins by ingesting these files containing both event data and data attributed to songs on the platform.
 I used an ELT workflow, where data was first extracted and loaded into Redshift before transformation.